Learn about Indigenous culture as you savour these dishes and food products from local Indigenous-owned restaurants and makers.

 Maple syrup is a fan-favourite in these lands.
 Its distinctive sweetness pairs well with many foods and can also be used as a substitute for white sugar.
 Pre-contact, it was used as a tool for healing, and the makers at Wabanaki maple syrup know this well.

 And don’t worry: though New Brunswick may be far away, this syrup isn’t.
-You can find their products at Sanagan's Meat Locker in Kensington Market or at Mama Earth Organics in East York.
+You can find their products at Sanagan’s Meat Locker or at Ecotique in the Roncesvalles neighbourhood.